xenondevs/Docs/docs/nova/admin/compatibility/troubleshooting.md

 ### Why should I not disable solid blocks?

-Solid blocks have a huge performance benefit compared to armor stand blocks, as the Minecraft client renders like normal blocks instead of entities.
+Solid blocks have a huge performance benefit compared to armor stand blocks, as the Minecraft client renders them like normal blocks instead of entities.
 Solid blocks should only be disabled as a last resort.